DrDead0/Deity_Discord-Bot/README.md

 - `!ban [user] [reason]`: Bans a user from the server.
 - `!unban [user]`: Unbans a user from the server.

-## !welcome

-Sends a welcome message to new members.

-## !rules

-Posts the server rules in the specified channel.

-## !help

-Displays a help message with all available commands.

-## !echo [message]

-Repeats the message back to the channel.

-## !hello

-Greets the user with a friendly message.

-## !support

-Provides support contact information for users seeking help.

-## !contact

-Displays contact information for the server admin.

-## !info

-Provides information about the server, such as member count and server creation date.

-## !ping

-Checks the bot's response time to Discord.

-## !clear [number]

-Deletes the specified number of messages from the current channel.
-Requires appropriate permissions.

-## !kick [user] [reason]

-Kicks the specified user from the server.
-Requires appropriate permissions.

-## !ban [user] [reason]

-Bans the specified user from the server.
-Requires appropriate permissions.

-## !unban [user]

-Unbans the specified user from the server.
-Requires appropriate permissions.

 # Support